artberri/web/_posts/2016-10-25-managing-php-dependencies.md

 Don't forget to create a pull request to the original project once you are done, but ensure that you read carefully the contributing guide of that project first.

-While making this changes to the dependency, you can feel the need to test it inside your project before pushing any change.
+While making changes to the dependency, you can feel the need to test it inside your project before pushing any change.
-You will be able to do it also, in this case, by adding as a repository the local path where you cloned the fork:
+You will be able to do it also, in this case, by adding the local path where you cloned the fork as a repository:

 {% highlight json %}
 {